Dazzlecube/Stories-Untold/content/posts/corporatesummer2023.md

 Politicians often use a simple but effective trick to pass some unpopular legislation: Doing it during summer time, i.e. at a time when journalists might not cover that news and when the public will pay less attention to it.

 It's not a far strecth of the imagination that corporates would be willing to resort to the same tactic.
-I've been on holidays for the last three weeks, and it seems my hunch was correct: There is plenty of activities that show that monopolies and regulatory capture are never far away.
+I've been on holidays for the last three weeks, and it seems my hunch was correct: There were plenty of activities showing that monopolies and regulatory capture are never far away.

 This post will consist of a collection of news without any fully-fledged discussion around them.
 Here we go: